Boy has time flown by.

 For the less experienced landlords, or for those wanting a little more hand-holding beyond the basic tenant-find services, your eyes are probably prying over the more comprehensive packages available- and I don’t blame you.
 They’re excellent packages (and I’m not just saying that), packed with features, which alleviate much of the heavy-lifting and stress away from landlords, by providing extra assurances and guarantees.

-From what I’ve seen, LettingAproperty.com offers, by far, the best solution for landlords looking for the most robust management solutions, which includes full management, rent collection, rent guarantee, and home emergency cover!
+From what I’ve seen, LettingAproperty.com offers, by far, the best solution for landlords looking for the most robust management solutions, which includes full management, rent collection, and rent guarantee and legal protection cover!

 Why is LettingAProperty comparatively expensive?